Kevin002023/pands-project/README.md

 ## **Introduction to Dataset**

 The Fischers Iris dataset was made by famous by statistician Ronald Fischer when he used it in his 1936 paper ["The use of multiple measurements in taxonomic problems"](https://onlinelibrary.wiley.com/doi/10.1111/j.1469-1809.1936.tb02137.x).
-However it was actually compiled before this by Edgar Anderson, a botanist who was examining the variation within the Iris flower.
+However, it was actually compiled before this by Edgar Anderson, a botanist who was examining the variation within the Iris flower.

-The 1936 paper was proposing 'Fishers linear discriminant' which today is known as linear discrimanent analysis.
+The 1936 paper was proposing 'Fishers linear discriminant' which today is known as linear discriminant analysis.
 This is a [method](https://www.geeksforgeeks.org/ml-linear-discriminant-analysis/) used in statistics to find a combination of features that can best seperate the data into distinct classes.

 The dataset is hosted on the [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/iris).
 It consists of 3 classes of iris;